 Depending on your personal financial circumstances, co-signing a mortgage for someone else can make it more challenging to qualify for your own mortgage or reduce the loan amount you can afford.

-If you co-sign on a mortgage for another person before you buy your own home then the total monthly housing expense including the mortgage payment, property tax and homeowners insurance for that property is included in your debt-to-income ratio when you apply for your own mortgage.
-This requirement applies even if the other person on the mortgage with you occupies the property and pays all or part the monthly housing expenses, including the mortgage payment.
+If you co-sign on a mortgage for another person before you buy your own home then the total monthly housing expense including the mortgage payment, property tax and homeowners insurance for that property is included in your debt-to-income ratio when you apply for your own mortgage or other loan.
+This requirement applies even if you do not live in the property.

-If you are not a co-signer on the other property then the lender only includes the $500 in personal debt payments to determine the mortgage you qualify for.
-In short, the lower your monthly debt expense, the higher the mortgage amount you qualify for.
+If you are not a co-signer on the other mortgage then the lender only includes your $500 in personal debt payments to determine the mortgage you qualify for.
+In short, the lower your monthly debt expense, the higher the mortgage amount you qualify for and vice versa

-This is why co-signing on a mortgage for someone else usually reduces what size mortgage you can afford on your own, depending on how much money you make, and why we usually recommend that you buy your own home first before you co-sign a mortgage for a relative or friend.
+This is why co-signing a loan for someone else usually reduces what size loan you can afford on your own, depending on how much money you make, and why we usually recommend that you buy your own home first before you co-sign a mortgage for a relative or friend.

 Another common question is what happens if the other co-signer pays half the mortgage payment or pays me rent?
 Lenders typically only allow you to include rental income if you can provide tax returns that show you have received the income for at least two years, although some programs only require a one year rental history, depending on certain circumstances.
-If you cannot document a track record of rental payments then lenders are unlikely to add that income into your debt-to-income ratio to offset the mortgage payment.
+If you cannot document a track record of rental payments directly to you, then lenders are unlikely to give you credit for this income.

 You can also use our Mortgage Pre-Approval form to get pre-approved for your loan.
-Getting pre-approved enables you to understand what size mortgage you qualify for and review key issues in advance such as the impact of being a co-signer on another mortgage.
-Our Pre-Approval form is easy-to-use and requires minimal information.
+Getting pre-approved enables you to understand what size mortgage you qualify for and review key issues in advance such as the impact of being a co-signer on another loan.
+Our Pre-Approval form is easy-to-use, no obligation and requires minimal information.

-Co-signing a mortgage can be very beneficial in helping someone else buy a home but be sure to understand the consequences and potential downsides, especially if you want to apply for for your own mortgage in the future.
+In closing, co-signing a mortgage can be very beneficial in helping someone else buy a home but be sure to understand the consequences and potential negatives, especially if you want to apply for for your own mortgage in the future.